lwcarani/pyhead/README.md

 ## Examples

-`py-head` allows you to execute typical Linux-style `head` commands.
+`py-head` allows you to execute typical Unix-style `head` commands.
 If no flags are included with the filename, it prints the entire file contents:

 ```cmd
 C:\> head hello.txt